LYZX-EN/cxxcalc/README.md

-Its a calculator written in cxx(c++) its my first cxx project ever so give me feedback if you want [UPDATES COMING SOON!]
+Its a calculator written in cxx(c++) its my first cxx project ever so give me feedback if you want [NEW REPOSITORYS COMING SOON!]